 Regardless of your skin type, your skin needs to be hydrated.
 Once you’ve decided whether you want a stick, powder or liquid then think about the formulation.
 For oily skin or combination, opt for a water-based oil-free foundation.
 If your skin is towards the drier end of the spectrum, then consider an oil-based foundation.

 I personally think its a great idea to have skin nourishing ingredients in your foundation.
-As a fan of bioactive skin care and makeup, it makes sense to work on your skin even when you’re wearing makeup.
+As a fan of bioactive skincare and makeup, it makes sense to work on your skin even when you’re wearing makeup.
 So, I highly recommend foundations that include skin revitalising ingredients like hyaluronic acid, vitamin E and Vitamin B3.
 These reagents not only hydrate the skin but can also reduce the appearance of ageing.
 Another key ingredient is Shea butter which is not only hydrating but also enables easier and smoother application of the makeup to your face.

-For me this is an absolute no-brainer.
+For me, this is an absolute no-brainer.
 Sun-damage is the main cause of skin ageing as well as increasing the risk of skin cancer.
-Its a great idea to use a foundation with SPF in it during the day time but remember to use a long lasting formulation of at least SPF 30.
+It’s a great idea to use a foundation with SPF in it during the daytime but remember to use a long-lasting formulation of at least SPF 30.

 Now that you’ve figured out the basic composition, you need to decide what kind of coverage you need.
 This is essentially from light to full coverage.
 To determine this, I recommend asking yourself where you intend to wear your foundation.
-Also what other makeup do you want to wear.
+Also what other makeup do you want to wear?

 For skin that has a rough texture or uneven colouring or if you will be at an evening event or in artificial lighting then you might want to consider fuller coverage.
 This can be done with a product designed for fuller coverage or by building up your light or medium coverage foundation.
 With the right foundation and correct application, you can achieve a flawless appearance to skin that is still natural looking.
 This look is also fantastic if you want to pair it with more dramatic eye makeup.
-It is also great for a very polished day time look.
+It is also great for a very polished daytime look.

 Where so many people needlessly fail is colour.
 There are a few basics.
 If you observe them, you will get the perfect colour for your skin every time.
 Firstly, I highly recommend going to a makeup counter and enlisting the help of the makeup artists.
 They can colour match the correct shade and show you how to correctly apply the foundation.
 They can also recommend complimentary makeup products.
-I you aren’t fortunate enough to live somewhere near a store with a makeup counter then visit the foundation matrix for online help to find the correct shade of foundation for you.
+If you aren’t fortunate enough to live somewhere near a store with a makeup counter then visit the foundation matrix for online help to find the correct shade of foundation for you.
 If you do the latter, make sure that you make a note of the suggestion.
 Then go to a physical store to try the foundation if this is the first time you’re buying the brand.

 Whether you go the makeup artist or follow online advise, here are the 5 tips that will help you choose the perfect shade of foundation:

-- always choose in the day light
+- always choose in the daylight

-- test the foundation on the forehead, cheeks and jaw line
+- test the foundation on the forehead, cheeks and jawline

 - never test on your hands or arm

-- If your skin tans significantly, consider a shade of for winter and a shade for summer.
+- If your skin tans significantly, consider a shade for winter and a shade for summer.
 Choose each during the correct season

 When it comes to foundation, Bobbi Brown sums it up best.
 Good foundation should look like skin.
-The key is to choose a product which works with your skin type to produce natural looking coverage.
+The key is to choose a product which works with your skin type to produce natural-looking coverage.
 Ensure that you have the correct coverage you require in the right formulation and colour.
 These tips have helped me every time to choose the right foundation.
 I hope they do the same for you!
-Also remember that you should ensure that you cleanse your skin properly before you apply foundation and at the end of the day to prevent clogged pores and outbreaks.
-Look after your skin when you’re not wearing makeup and consider advanced skin care treatments to exfoliate, refresh and rejuvenate your skin.
+Also, remember that you should ensure that you cleanse your skin properly before you apply foundation and at the end of the day to prevent clogged pores and outbreaks.
+Look after your skin when you’re not wearing makeup and consider advanced skincare treatments to exfoliate, refresh and rejuvenate your skin.